kehantan/labbook/docs/assays/virus_propagation.rst

 #.
 Take out the culture flask infected with virus.
 #.
 Transfer all existing media into a 15 ml centrifuge tube.
 #.
 Centrifuge.
 1500 rpm, 5 mins.
 #.
-Transfer 500 uL of supernatant into the labelled microcentrifuge tube.
+Transfer 200-500 uL of supernatant into each labelled microcentrifuge tube.
 Be careful not to disturb the sediments when transferring the media.
 #.
 Seal the microcentrifuge tube with parafilm.
 #.
-Snap freeze the microcentrifuge tube by submerge into liquid nitrogen for about 30 secs - 1 min.
+Snap freeze the microcentrifuge tube by submerge into liquid nitrogen for about 20-30 secs.
 #.
 Store the snap frozen microcentrifuge tube in -80 C.

 **Note**

 * A T25 flask with 5 mL media should be enough for around 10 tubes of virus stock.
 A T75 flask with 10 mL media can give more tubes, around 20 tubes.
 * The harvested virus stock need to have its virus titer quantified using :ref:`plaque assay <plaque assay>`.
-* The volume of virus stock do not have to be 500 uL.
-Depends on the experiments, we can reduce the volume to make more tubes of virus stock.

 .. image:: images/virus_infection_harvest.png
     :width: 600